1. Previous: Chapter 1

 Error

-Throughout the rest of this course, we’ll see many examples of both functions with expression bodies and functions with block bodies.
+Throughout the rest of this book, we’ll see many examples of both kinds of functions—those with expression bodies and those with block bodies.

 Functions without a Result